maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 # How to find the best software for you

 Published: Febuary 14th, 2024
-Last updated: February 28th, 2024
+Last updated: August 19th, 2024

 With software, there can be so many choices that figuring out where to start is less easy than it could be, let alone deciding which project